jerrinot/FieldMagic/README.md

 ```

 ### Known Issues ###
-* Primitive values are always autoboxed.
-Support for extracting primitive type without boxing is the no. 1 item in my TODO list
+* Primitive values are always boxed to objects.
+Support for extracting primitive types without boxing is the no. 1 item in my TODO list.
 * No auto-detection if the the Magic is available.
-* Poor test coverage
+* Poor test coverage.

 ### Credits ###
 Thanks to [Chris](https://github.com/noctarius) and [Peter](https://github.com/peter-lawrey) for the idea!